Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: Agent Selection Under Localization Errors

 \subsection{Double-Loop-Greedy for Improved Empirical Performance}

-Inspired by the numerical example given in the previous section, as the second approach, we propose the Double-Loop-Greedy (DLP) algorithm, shown in Algorithm \ref{Double_loop_greedy_algo}, to solve the subset selection problem.
-Similar to the Greedy algorithm, the DLG algorithm first sorts the agents' effective errors $\gamma_i$ in ascending order.
+Inspired by the numerical example given in the previous section, as the second approach to solve the subset selection problem, we propose the Double-Loop-Greedy (DLG) algorithm shown in Algorithm \ref{Double_loop_greedy_algo}.
+Similar to the Greedy algorithm, the DLG algorithm first sorts the agents' effective error variances $\gamma_i$ in ascending order.
 It then initializes two sets, namely, $\mathcal{S}_1$ and $\mathcal{S}_2$, to the empty set.
-Starting from the agent with the lowest effective error, at each iteration, the agent with the next \textit{lowest effective error} is iteratively added to the set $\mathcal{S}_1$ until the constraint $\mathbb{E}[\overline{G}(\mathcal{S}_1)] \Gamma$ is satisfied.
-Note that $\mathcal{S}_1$ is the same with the output of the Greedy algorithm.
-Similarly, starting from the agent with the highest effective error, at each iteration, the agent with the next \textit{highest effective error} is iteratively added to the set $\mathcal{S}_2$ until the constraint $\mathbb{E}[\overline{G}(\mathcal{S}_2)] \Gamma$ is satisfied.
-Finally, the DLG algorithm compares the variance of the beamforming gain for the sets $\mathcal{S}_1$ and $\mathcal{S}_2$, and outputs the one with smaller value.

-We note that the time complexity of the DLG algorithm is the same (up to a certain constant) as the time complexity of the Greedy algorithm.
+Starting from the agent with the lowest effective error variance, at each iteration, the agent with the next \textit{lowest} effective error variance is iteratively added to the set $\mathcal{S}_1$ until the constraint $\mathbb{E}[G(\mathcal{S}_1,\hat{\delta})] \Gamma$ is satisfied.
+Note that $\mathcal{S}_1$ is the same as the Greedy algorithm.
+Similarly, starting from the agent with the highest effective error variance, at each iteration, the agent with the next \textit{highest} effective error variance is iteratively added to the set $\mathcal{S}_2$ until the constraint $\mathbb{E}[G(\mathcal{S}_2,\hat{\delta})] \Gamma$ is satisfied.
+Finally, the DLG algorithm compares the variance of the beamforming gain for $\mathcal{S}_1$ and $\mathcal{S}_2$, and outputs the one with smaller value.
+We note that the time complexity of the DLG algorithm is the same as the time complexity of the Greedy algorithm.

-{\bf Optimality of the DLG algorithm} For a given problem instance, the subset $\mathcal{S} [N]$ returned by the DLG algorithm is guaranteed to satisfy $\mathrm{Var}(\overline{G}(\mathcal{S})) \mathrm{Var}(\overline{G}(\mathcal{S}'))$ where $\mathcal{S}' [N]$ is the subset returned by the Greedy algorithm.
-Hence, the DLG algorithm also provides a globally optimal solution to the problem in \eqref{opt_uncertainty_1}-\eqref{opt_uncertainty_2} under the sufficient conditions stated in Theorem \ref{main_thm_1}.
-Moreover, as can be seen from the numerical example given in the previous section, the DLG algorithm may also return a globally optimal solution to problem instances on which the Greedy algorithm performs poorly.
+{\bf Optimality of the DLG algorithm:} For a given problem instance, the subset $\mathcal{S} [N]$ returned by the DLG algorithm is guaranteed to satisfy $\mathrm{Var}(G(\mathcal{S},\hat{\delta})) \mathrm{Var}(G(\mathcal{S}',\hat{\delta}))$ where $\mathcal{S}' [N]$ is the subset returned by the Greedy algorithm.
+Hence, the DLG algorithm also provides an optimal solution to the problem in \eqref{opt_uncertainty_1}-\eqref{opt_uncertainty_2} under the sufficient conditions stated in Theorem \ref{main_thm_1}.
+Moreover, as can be seen from the numerical example given in the previous section, the DLG algorithm may also return an optimal solution to instances on which the Greedy algorithm performs poorly.